 A caveat must follow the requirements codified in Florida Statute §731.110 and Florida Probate Rule 5.260.
 The caveat must contain the following: (1) the name of the person for whom the estate will be, or is being administered; (2) the last four digits of the persons social security number or year of birth, if known; (3) a statement of the interest of the caveator in the proceeding; and (4) the name and specific mailing address of the caveator.
 If the caveator is not a resident of Florida, they must designate an agent in the county where the caveat is filed to accept service on their behalf such as a Florida licensed attorney.

-Therefore, if you find yourself in a situation where a caveat would help give you the notice and information you need in a probate proceeding, contact our firm and an experienced Florida Probate Attorney can ensure such action would meet your individual needs.
+Therefore, if you find yourself in a situation where a caveat would help give you the notice and information you need in a probate proceeding, contact our firm and an experienced Florida attorney can ensure such action would meet your individual needs.